Active-CSS/active-css/README.md

 Just that alone would be a major game-changer for web development.
 That was version 1 of Active CSS.

-ACSS is all about manual coding and taking back control with a method that is scalable for complex websites.
+ACSS is all about manual coding and taking back control of UI with a method that is scalable for complex websites.

 If you try to read regular CSS, it can look confusing.
 It's the same with ACSS - use a good comment structure to label events.